Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/Datatypes/Datatype-refresher.md

 object, array, function, date, map, set
 ```

-Primitive values are copied by value, while reference values are copied by reference.
+Primitive values are copied by value.
+Reference values are copied by reference.

-JavaScript is dynamically typed, so a variable can store different types at different times.
+JavaScript is dynamically typed, so the same variable can store different types at different times.

-Type coercion means JavaScript automatically converts one type into another based on the operator or context.
+Type coercion means JavaScript automatically converts types based on the operator or context.

-For example:
+Example:

 ```js
 "5" + 2 // "52"